Discover a hidden gem for skiing enthusiasts: Carinthia, a captivating region that will ignite your wanderlust and ignite your passion for skiing.

 Carinthian cuisine tantalizes with a delectable blend of mountain and Adriatic flavors.
 Treat your taste buds to Käsnudel (cheese dumplings), Reindling cake, laxn (brown trout), Gailtaler Speck, Zirbenschnaps (pine cone schnapps), or specialties crafted from Glockner lamb and Nockalm beef.

 Experience authentic Christmas traditions in Carinthia.
 Ascend to the highest Christmas market atop Petzen in Southern Carinthia, reached by gondolas.
 Witness the sinking of Christmas trees in select lakes and relish the joy of carol-singing in Heiligenblut, immersing yourself in the region's festive spirit.

 Snowy Christmas market

-And of course, there is the opportunity to ski with downhill Olympic champion Franz Klammer in Bad Kleinkirchheim.
-The ‘Ski before 9’ experience sees small groups of skiers up on the mountain with the master at 6.45am! (selected dates only).
+Make your skiing dreams come true by skiing alongside downhill Olympic champion Franz Klammer in Bad Kleinkirchheim.
+The exclusive "Ski before 9" experience grants small groups of skiers the opportunity to hit the mountain with the master himself at 6.45am (on selected dates).

 Embrace the ease of accessing Carinthia from various destinations, including within the EU, with a focus on sustainable travel options.
 Carinthia warmly welcomes travelers from near and far, providing a multitude of transportation choices that cater to your preferences while prioritizing the environment.